Written by: Bogdan Patru

 It’s completely free, and there are no tricks involved.

-Being an open source software, Signal’s source code is public, and anyone can have a look at it, investigate it to see if there are any inconsistencies or intrusive lines of code.
+Being open source, Signal’s source code is public and anyone can have a look at it and investigate it to see if there are any inconsistencies or intrusive lines of code.

-Closed-source applications, on the other hand, do not reveal their source code to the public, and there is no way you can know what goes on beneath the surface.
+Closed-source applications such as Facebook Messenger and WhatsApp, on the other hand, do not reveal their source code to the public and there is no way you can know what goes on beneath the surface.
 Besides that, you can’t even determine if the promised security and protection standards are actually delivered.
+Snapchat was even discovered to have an internal tool that allowed employees to spy on its users.

 But then again, this only applies when both of you are using Signal.
 Otherwise, the connection is not secure and there is no encryption applied to any message.

-Is it the Holy Grail of messenger-type private platforms, though?
-The only way to find that out is by analyzing some of the users’ criticism:
+Is it the Holy Grail of messenger-type private platforms?
+We had a look at some users’ criticism:

-On the other hand, Signal representatives denied everything, claiming that:
+On the other hand, Signal representatives denied the privacy risks, claiming that:

 No, it does not.